The Presentation Summit, Sep 27-30, 2015

 - If you intend to show software technique, you are comfortable being your own narrator as you take hand to mouse to drive the software while a crowd of many dozens watches you.

-And in all of these cases, you would be expected to prepare handout material, following a specific editorial guideline which we would furnish.
+In all of these cases, you would be expected to prepare handout material, following a specific editorial guideline which we would furnish.
 You would also allow us to place finished files and/or the building blocks for a project on our conference download site, so the patrons can get a refresher on your message and/or reverse-engineer your techniques upon their return home.

 Two moments of reality, based on our experience:

 1) The demands of giving a presentation about presentations to an audience of presentation professionals is no small challenge.
-Candidly, to be thought of as the PowerPoint guru within a specific industry is not enough credential to qualify you to speak at the Summit.
+Candidly, to be thought of as the PowerPoint guru within a specific industry is not sufficient credential to qualify you to speak at the Summit.
 This group won’t impress as easily as your peers back home.

 2) Speaking at the Summit is not your free pass to it.
 We regularly receive proposals from patrons and sponsors to speak at the conference and we are always looking to cultivate new talent.
 However, you would be expected to register for the conference as a patron or as an exhibitor/sponsor.
 If you are invited to speak and you accept, a personal honorarium would be paid to you, separate from any fees paid to the conference.